nroduit/weasis-pacs-connector/README.md

   => with the header parameter "Content-Type: text/xml; charset=UTF-8" and the manifest in the body of the POST request

 ## Getting the xml manifest

 Build an XML file containing the UIDs of the images which will be retrieved in Weasis.
-There is an [XLS schema](https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/wado_query.xsd) to validate the content of xml.
+There is an [XSD schema](https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/wado_query.xsd) to validate the content of xml.
 This file can be either compressed in gzip or uncompressed.
 Here are examples:

 * http://localhost:8080/weasis-pacs-connector/manifest?studyUID=1.3.6.1.4.1.5962.1.2.2.20031208063649.855
 * http://localhost:8080/weasis-pacs-connector/manifest?studyUID=1.3.6.1.4.1.5962.1.2.2.20031208063649.855&gzip